alexdevero/alex-devero-blog/__drafts__/draft--access-object-properties.md

 ### Object destructuring and computed properties

-Similarly to bracket notation, object destructuring also allows to use computed properties names.
+Similarly to bracket notation, object destructuring also allows to use computed property names.
 The way to use it is following.
 Wrap the variable name, that contains the property name, with square brackets and put it inside the curly brackets.
 One thing to remember is that you have to specify an alias.
-Otherwise you will get SyntaxError.
+Otherwise, you will get SyntaxError.

 ```JavaScript
 // Create an object: